GeoscienceAustralia/ptha/ptha_access/README.md

 If you zoom in enough (e.g. below we look at Christmas Island), eventually the circles containing many points should be replaced by individual hazard points (blue circles).
 They can be queried with a mouse click.
+For each point, we store basic stage-vs-exceedance-rate information, as was discussed above.
 ![hazardpoints2](figure/hazard_point_viewer_screenshot2.png)

 The unit sources appear as a polygonal grid.
-Individual unit sources can also be queried.
+Individual unit sources can also be queried (e.g. to learn the name of the source-zone in our analysis)
 ![hazardpoints3](figure/hazard_point_viewer_screenshot3c.png)
-The controls on the top left of the map can be expanded.
+The controls on the top left of the map can be expanded as shown in the figure.
 These should allow you to change the background layer, and to turn layers on and off.

 ### ***Getting metadata on the earthquake events on each source-zone***